Glossary

 Reasonable

-In many instances, the ASOPs call for the actuary to take “reasonable” steps, make “reasonable” inquiries, select “reasonable” assumptions or methods, or otherwise exercise professional judgment to produce a “reasonable” result when rendering actuarial services.
+In many instances, the ASOPs call for the actuary to take reasonable steps, make reasonable inquiries, or otherwise exercise reason when rendering actuarial services.
 The intent is to call upon the actuary to exercise the level of care and diligence that, in the actuary’s professional judgment, is necessary to complete the assignment in an appropriate manner.
+(Introduction – Introductory Actuarial Standard of Practice)

 Reasonable Dividend Expectations